-5. Approximately how many other people have your same passion, interest or problem?
+5. Approximately how many other people have the same passion, interest, or problem?
 Describe these people and what they’re currently doing.

 Notice how each question builds upon the last.
 In answering these questions, you’re building a solid foundation.
 When done, the foundation you’ve built is consistent and has emotional triggers.